- Home

 Energy Used in Business Activities and the Adoption of Renewable Energy

-Energy consumption by the Sumitomo Forestry Group in fiscal 2022 was 2,880,398 MWh*, the same level as the previous year.
-With regard to energy consumption in businesses other than power generation, we are striving to reduce energy consumption through various energy conservation activities.
-In addition, the adoption rate of renewable energy in fiscal 2022 is 75.7%.
+Energy consumption by the Sumitomo Forestry Group in fiscal 2024 was 2,768,650 MWh*, the same level as the previous year.
+In the power generation business, energy consumption associated with the power generation process is excluded from reduction targets.
+However, efforts are being made to reduce energy consumption in the other businesses through various energy-saving activities.
+In addition, the adoption rate of renewable energy in fiscal 2024 is 81.7%.

 *Energy input in the Balance of Input & Output is calculated in TJ based on the Ministry of the Environment's "Environmental Reporting Guidelines."
 Both calculated from the same energy use